Documentation

 Gaps

-- a drop-down gap which enables to choose answers from a drop-down menu,
+- a dropdown gap that enables choosing answers from a drop-down menu,

-- a draggable gap which can be filled in with an item selected from a Source list.
+- a draggable gap that can be filled in with an item selected from the Source List,

 - a math gap, which is an editable gap working with MathJax.

-- a filled gap, which is an editable gap with a placeholder.
+- a filled gap, which is an editable gap with a placeholder (Initial text).

 To insert a gap into a Table cell, enter a simple script into the cell content: